SophiaShilkina/weather-information/docs/README.EN.md

 ## Installation and Running

-1. Navigate to the desired directory and clone the repository:
+1. **Download the Source code(zip/tar.gz) from the latest release** or navigate to the desired directory and clone the repository:

    ```bash
    git clone https://github.com/SophiaShilkina/weather-information.git
    ```